IngeniousGuy/Weatherapp/README.md

 # Weatherapp
 Weather app using python
-This is a weateher app made using python and tkinter.
+This is a weateher app made using python tkinter.
 It shows news, forecasts and recent podcasts